Accessibility in UX Design

 Accessibility vs. Usability UX Design

-Accessible design is often confused with usable design but the two are actually very different design methods.
-Both are parts of UX design; however, usability is centered around how the design is used.
-More simply, usability is about creating a design that’s easy-to-use and enables users to quickly accomplish tasks.
+Accessible design is often confused with usable design, but the two are actually very different design methods.
+Both are part of UX design; however, usability is centered around how the design is used.
+More simply, usability is about creating an easy-to-use design that enables users to accomplish tasks quickly.
 However, it does not focus on whether or not all users can use the product or service.

-Accessibility, on the other hand, is focused on how well users can use a digital product or service and is an attribute of the final web design.
-Accessible web design asks: ‘are all users provided with an equal experience, including those with disabilities?’ or ‘Can users with disabilities understand, navigate, and interact with the website just as someone without disabilities can’?
+Accessibility, however, is focused on how well users can use a digital product or service and is an attribute of the final web design.
+Accessible web design asks: ‘Are all users provided with an equal experience, including those with disabilities?’ or ‘Can users with disabilities understand, navigate, and interact with the website just as someone with disabilities can?’

 The Principles of Accessibility in UX Design

-While no official guidelines or standards exist for accessible UX design, there are certain principles designers can follow to create a more accessible design.
+While no official guidelines or standards exist for accessible UX design, designers can follow certain principles to create a more accessible design.

 1. Empathy